(As Amended, May, 2019)

 ARTICLE VII – MEMBERSHIP MEETINGS

-At all membership meetings, a quorum shall consist of ten percent (10 %) of all members in good standing.
+At membership meetings, a quorum shall consist of ten percent (10 %) of all Voting Members.

 Section 2.
 Frequency